Probabilistic-ML/lecture-notes/_sources/01_fund/03_bayes.md

-# Bayesian Inference, MLE & MAP
+# Bayesian Inference, MAP & MLE

-In the following sections, we explain the concepts of Bayesian inference, maximum likelihood estimation (MLE) and the maximum a-posteriori method (MAP).
+In the following sections, we explain the concepts of Bayesian inference, the maximum a-posteriori method (MAP) and maximum likelihood estimation (MLE).

 Bayesian inference uses {ref}```Bayes theorem<thm:bt>``` to update the probabilities as more data/evidence is available.